LeanerCloud/f2c/README.md

 ## Features

-- Reads contents of multiple files given as command-line arguments
+- Reads contents of multiple files given as command-line arguments.
-- Prefixes each file's content with a comment showing the file name
+- Prefixes each file's content with a comment showing the file name.
-- Copies the combined content to the clipboard
+- Copies the combined content to the clipboard.
+- walks directories recursively and gathers all their files.
+- Ignores non-text files.
+- Can exclude files matching a list of paths, given as comma-separated list.

 ## Requirements